-If not, I recommend you consider these four points:
+If not, I recommend you consider these four points to assist you in building a long term strategy:

 1. Identify effective strategies to stay ahead